-- Distribution of pain can range from a small area (eg, the hand) to large areas (eg, to one side of the body).
-Large areas are most commonly affected, with or without - involvement of the trunk and face.
-In patients with lateral medullary infarction, the pain can - involve one side of the face and the contralateral side of the body or limbs, and periorbital pain is frequently reported.
+- Distribution of pain can range from a small area (eg, the hand) to large areas (eg, to one side of the body). - Large areas are most commonly affected, with or without involvement of the trunk and face. - In patients with lateral medullary infarction, the pain can involve one side of the face and the contralateral side of the body or limbs, and periorbital pain is frequently reported. - Hemibody pain is common in patients with thalamic lesions.